...

 Using Decimate, Remesh, and Solidify Modifiers to Save Filament and Strengthen Prints

 Blender has great tools to optimize your models for printing.
 If you’re learning how to use Blender for 3D printing, modifiers like Decimate reduce complex meshes, cutting down print time and file size.
 Remesh helps clean up messy models by creating smoother, even surfaces.
-The Solidify modifier adds thickness to thin parts, making your print tougher and more reliable.
+The Solidify modifier adds thickness to thin parts, making your print more challenging and more reliable.

 How Solidify Helps You Hollow Out Models to Save Material